programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Enabling Jar Movement

 To be able to move the jars using the mouse, DragControls have to be imported and created.
+The first argument when creating the DragControls determines what they can drag.

 After: